 Make sure your FMS platform allows you to reconcile your invoices in data format, not off paper.
 You want to be able to load a softcopy format of your invoice (all carriers should provide this in CSV or similar) directly into your system.

 2. Easy discrepancy detection

 You want your FMS to identify all significant discrepancies (say, those more than $1 over expected) for easy review.
 It should tell you if it’s been billed to the wrong zone, had the wrong pricing applied or has been check-weighed at more than what it actually was according to your despatch records.

 Once you’ve identified an overcharge you want to be able to present it to the carrier in such a way that they can easily see their error and process the refund or credit.

-If you could do it without adding any labour cost, would saving 5%+ on your annual carrier expenses make a difference to your business?
+With automation, you can do your freight audit correctly every time without adding any labour cost, would saving 5%+ on your annual carrier expenses make a difference to your business?

 If so, then seeking out the right FMS is something worth thinking about.